emptyNesterAfter90/django-scrapy-crawl/README.md

 # django-scrapy-crawl
-the project of crawling weibo using django and scrapy
+the project of crawling microblog pages using django and scrapy